19 tried and tested methods to get rid of spiders in your home - and keep them out

 (Image credit: Future Publishing Ltd / Anna Stathaki)

 The next tip is all about keeping on top of household chores.
 Spiders love to find hiding places in rarely-visited spots behind furniture, so keeping your home tidy and clutter-free will make a big difference.
-Prevention's better than cure!
+Prevention is better than cure, after all.

 About once a week, if you can, run your best vacuum cleaner under the bed, behind the sofa and around all pieces of furniture.
 Likewise, in the kitchen, try and keep your sink and worktops free of crumbs and spillages, as these will attract ants – which will attract spiders.
 It's all about the food chain.